Easy Read Information

-Every patient has the right to receive high quality care that is safe, effective and respects their privacy and dignity.
 We have virtually eliminated mixed sex accommodation.
 Patients who are admitted to any of our hospitals will only share the room where they sleep with members of the same sex, and same sex toilets and bathrooms will be close to their bed area.
-Sharing with members of the opposite sex will only happen in exceptional circumstances.
+Sharing with members of the opposite sex will only happen in exceptional circumstances

 Same sex-accommodation means: